justindujardin/ACL/README.md

 ### <a id="overview">Overview</a>

-Application Core Library is built from a stripped-down version of the utility classes used in Torque engines.
-It does not include any windowing, graphics, or input code.
-It includes only the basic cross-platform types and classes for building applications on top of.
+Application Core Library is built from a stripped-down version of the utility classes used in the Torque family of engines.
+It includes basic cross-platform types and classes for building applications on top of.
 The main function of the ACL is to provide a solid basis for developing applications in a cross-platform way.
 In addition to the code reused from Torque, the ACL includes a generic C API plugin system, that can be used to implement dynamic library plugins.

 ### <a id="core">Core</a>